bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

     * Is a map *made up of* data?
     * Are *all* maps related to data?
 * A metaphor from language:
-    * Data are the "words" which, in isolation, don't mean very much.
+    * Data makes up the "words" which, in isolation, don't mean very much.
     * A mapmaker combines data components to communicate visually with a map.
     * Breaking down a map allows us to understand its components and learn to "speak" the language of mapmaking.